alexis-menendez/Module-17-Lattice/README.md

 * Add and remove friends
 * Navigate protected routes based on authentication
 * Interact with a RESTful backend API and custom UI components
-* This tool is ideal for students, developers, and project managers seeking a simple, extensible task board experience.

 | **Key Features**                               | **Technology Stack**                                                                                                                      |
 | ---------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |